 Onions and garlic are the base ingredients of the paste.
 We use red onions to make the curry but yellow onions are equally good.

-Remove the skin of the onions and quartered them.
+Remove the skin of the onions and quarter them.
 You can leave the garlic as the whole clove without the skin.
 Both are soft to be blended effortlessly.

 Red chili and dry chili

-Kapitan Chicken required a small number of chili as compared to other types of curries.
-That is why it is so popular among the Malaysian Chinese who are not used to the fiercely hot Malay dishes.
-I have another typical Malaysian curry chicken recipe that required double the amount of chilies.
+Kapitan Chicken requires a small number of chili compared to other curries.
+That is why it is so popular among the Malaysian Chinese, who are not used to the fiercely hot Malay dishes.
+I have another typical Malaysian curry chicken recipe that requires double the number of chilies.

 The type of chili I used is the local red Serrano chilies.
-If you can’t get it, used any Serrano chilies you can find.
-You need to use chilies with similar hotness and flavor as the Serrano to bring out the authentic taste of Kapitan Chicken.
-Therefore, green chili, bird’s eye chili and capsicum (bell pepper) will never be used as the substitute.
+If you can’t get it, use any Serrano chilies you can find.
+You need to use chilies with similar hotness and flavor as the Serrano to bring out the authentic taste of chicken curry kapitan.
+Therefore, green chili, bird’s eye chili, and capsicum (bell pepper) will never be a substitute.